Microflash/remarkability/packages/documentation/docs/README.md

 yarn add @microflash/remarkability
 ```

+This is the recommended way if you want to customize **Remarkability** using Sass.

 ##### Using CDN

 Add one of the following `<link>` elements in the `<head>` of your HTML document.